pzwwei/snappy/README.md

 ### Syntax

-Snappy has a fairly similar syntax, that can be expressed like so:
+Snappy has a fairly simple syntax, that can be expressed like so:

 ```none
 attribute ~==|~>=|~<= attribute|literal (~+|~- constant) (~*|*/ multiplier) (~! priority)